run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 The [runai submit](../cli-reference/runai-submit.md) function and its sibling the [runai submit-mpi](../cli-reference/runai-submit-mpi.md) function submit Run:AI Jobs for execution.

 A Job has a __status__.
-Once a Job is submitted it goes through a number of statuses before ending in an __End State__.
+Once a Job is submitted it goes through several statuses before ending in an __End State__.
 Most of these statuses originate in the underlying _Kubernetes_ infrastructure, but some are Run:AI-specific.

 The purpose of this document is to explain these statuses as well as the lifecycle of a Job.

 ## Successful Flow

-A regular, _training_ Job which has no errors and executes without preemption would go through the following statuses:
+A regular, _training_ Job that has no errors and executes without preemption would go through the following statuses:

 ![Job-Statuses-Success](img/Job-Statuses-Success.png)